Bernie Sanders: Campaigns

 On November 8, 1980, Sanders announced his candidacy for mayor.
 He formally announced his campaign on December 16 at a City Hall press conference.
 Sanders selected Linda Niedweske as his campaign manager.
 The Citizens Party attempted to nominate Greg Guma for mayor, but Guma declined, saying it would be "difficult to run against another progressive candidate".
 Sanders had been convinced to run for the mayoralty by his close friend Richard Sugarman, an Orthodox Jewish professor of religious studies at the University of Vermont, who had shown him a ward-by-ward breakdown of the 1976 Vermont gubernatorial election, in which Sanders had run, that showed him receiving 12% of the vote in Burlington despite only getting 6% statewide.

 Sanders initially won the mayoral election by 22 votes against incumbent mayor Gordon Paquette, Richard Bove, and Joseph McGrath, but the margin was later reduced to 10 votes.
 Paquette did not contest the results of the recount.

 Paquette's loss was attributed to his own shortcomings, as he did not campaign or promote his candidacy since neither Sanders nor Bove was seen as a serious challenger.
 Sanders had not previously won an election.
 Paquette was also considered to have lost because he proposed an unpopular $0.65 per $100 raise in taxes that Sanders opposed.
 Sanders spent around $4,000 on his campaign.

-Sanders castigated the pro-development incumbent as an ally of prominent shopping center developer Antonio Pomerleau, while Paquette warned of ruin for Burlington if Sanders were elected.
+Sanders criticized the pro-development incumbent as an ally of prominent shopping center developer Antonio Pomerleau, while Paquette warned of ruin for Burlington if Sanders were elected.
 The Sanders campaign was bolstered by a wave of optimistic volunteers as well as a series of endorsements from university professors, social welfare agencies, and the police union.
 The result shocked the local political establishment.

-Sanders formed a coalition between independents and the Citizens Party.
+Sanders formed a coalition of independents and the Citizens Party.
 On December 3, 1982, he announced that he would seek reelection.
 On January 22, 1983, the Citizens Party voted unanimously to endorse Sanders, although Sanders ran as an independent.
 He was reelected, defeating Judy Stephany and James Gilson.

-Sanders initially considered not seeking a third term but announced on December 5, 1984, that he would run.
+Sanders initially considered not seeking a third term, but announced on December 5, 1984, that he would run.
 He formally launched his campaign on December 7 and was reelected.
 On December 1, 1986, Sanders, who had finished third in the 1986 Vermont gubernatorial election, announced that he would seek reelection to a fourth term as mayor of Burlington, despite close associates saying that he was tired of being mayor.
 Sanders defeated Democratic nominee Paul Lafayette in the election.
 He said he would not seek another mayoral term after the 1987 election: "eight years is enough and I think it is time for new leadership, which does exist within the coalition, to come up".

 Sanders did not run for a fifth term as mayor.
 He went on to lecture in political science at Harvard Kennedy School that year and at Hamilton College in 1991.